mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 export PATH="/Users/mateusz.podlasin/.ghcup/bin:$PATH"
 ```

-After closing the terminal and opening it again, running `ghci` should result in the following output:
+After closing the terminal and opening it again, running `ghci` should now result in the following output:

 ```
 GHCi, version 8.10.5: https://www.haskell.org/ghc/  :? for help